Joanna Bourne

 Joanna Watkins Bourne is an American, best-selling author of historical romance novels set in Europe during the Napoleonic wars.
 Her novels about a group of spies have won numerous awards.
 Her books have been described as "witty, beautifully descriptive, [and] cleverly plotted".
 The Spymaster's Lady is frequently cited as a reader favorite, with a spy hero who is both 'alpha' and 'beta' and a spy heroine who is "brave and clever".
 Rogue Spy, which features a code-breaker and a British service agent, was listed by Library Journal as one of the ten best romances of 2014.

 Biography

 Joanna Bourne graduated from Goucher College and Georgetown University.
-After working as a research analyst for the Congressional Research Service in Washington, DC, she taught English in Africa.
+After working as a research analyst for the Congressional Research Service in Washington, D.C., she taught English in Africa.
 Then she joined the State Department as a Foreign Service Officer.
 She has lived in England, France, Germany, Nigeria, Iran, and Saudi Arabia.
-She currently lives in the Blue Ridge mountains.
+She currently lives in the Blue Ridge Mountains.

 Bourne's first novel, Her Ladyship’s Companion, was published in 1983 by Avon.
 She did not write her second novel until 25 years later.